-Are you having trouble finding eggs right now?
+Having trouble finding eggs at a reasonable price?
 Have you ever been in the middle of baking and found you were an egg short?
 Whether you are having a hard time finding eggs, or you already avoid them for other reasons (allergies or vegan lifestyle).
 Here are some great substitutes for your baking needs.

-Aquafaba – the liquid leftover after cooking beans or legumes.
-Most commonly from white beans or chickpeas (garbanzo beans) one can of beans produces 1/2 to 1 cup of usable liquid.
-3 Tablespoons of aquafaba is equal to 1 egg.
+Aquafaba – the liquid left over after cooking beans or legumes.
+Most commonly from white beans or chickpeas (garbanzo beans), one can of beans produces 1/2 to 1 cup of usable liquid.
+3 Tablespoons of aquafaba are equal to 1 egg.
 Aquafaba has the consistency of egg whites and is the perfect substitute in meringues, mousse, ice cream, frosting, marshmallow fluff, macarons, and homemade mayo.
 This stuff whips up just like egg whites, it’s pretty amazing.

 Avocado – 1/4 cup mashed avocado is equal to 1 egg.
-Don’t use in recipes where you will need more than 2 eggs because it may add to much fat to the recipe.
-Great in breads, muffins and brownies.
+Don’t use it in recipes where you will need more than 2 eggs because it may add too much fat to the recipe.
+Great in breads, muffins, and brownies.

 Banana – 1/4 cup mashed Banana can replace 1 egg in most recipes.
-Bananas have a strong flavor so only use in recipes that the banana flavor will complement the baked goods.
-Great substitute in breads, pancakes, brownies, muffins, cakes, cup cakes and soft cookies.
+Bananas have a strong flavor so only use them in recipes where the banana flavor will complement the baked goods.
+Great substitute in breads, pancakes, brownies, muffins, cakes, cupcakes, and soft cookies.

-Carbonated Water – You can replace each egg with 1/4 cup carbonated water.
+Carbonated Water – You can replace each egg with 1/4 cup of carbonated water.
 It will add more liquid to the product, so you may need to slightly reduce other liquids.
 Works best in cakes, cupcakes, and quick breads.
-Tip – mix one can of any flavored soda to one dry cake mix (no other ingredients needed) and bake as directed for cakes or cupcakes.
+Tip – mix one can of any flavored soda with one box of dry cake mix (no other ingredients needed) and bake as directed for cakes or cupcakes.
 There are some really interesting combinations that can be made.

 Chia or Flaxseed

 Chia or Flaxseed – Mixing 1 tablespoon of ground chia or flaxseed with 3 tablespoons of water (until thickened) can replace one egg.
 You can grind the seeds yourself in a coffee or spice grinder or buy it already ground.
-Ground flaxseeds and chia seeds make great egg substitutes, but may make the finished product more dense.
-Can add a slight nutty flavor, good for pancakes, waffles, muffins, breads and cookies.
+Ground flaxseeds and chia seeds make great egg substitutes but may make the finished product more dense.
+Can add a slightly nutty flavor, good for pancakes, waffles, muffins, breads, and cookies.

 Mayonnaise – 3 Tablespoons of Mayonnaise is equal to 1 egg.
 If you are avoiding eggs intentionally there are vegan mayo options available or you can make your own mayo from aquafaba.
-Mayonnaise is best used as a substitute in baked goods especially cakes, quick breads, corn bread, and meatloaf.
-Here are a couple easy Mayonnaise recipes Quick Mayonnaise Biscuits & Chocolate Mayonnaise Cake .
+Mayonnaise is best used as a substitute in baked goods especially cakes, quick breads, cornbread, and meatloaf.
+Here are a couple of easy Mayonnaise recipes Quick Mayonnaise Biscuits & Chocolate Mayonnaise Cake.

 Oil – 1/4 cup vegetable oil can be used as a replacement for 1 egg in most baking, if you are short more than 1 egg use a different method.
-You can also whisk together 2 tablespoons water, 1 teaspoon oil (corn or vegetable) and 2 teaspoons baking powder to equal 1 egg in most baked goods, works especially well in cookies.
+You can also whisk together 2 tablespoons of water, 1 teaspoon oil (corn or vegetable), and 2 teaspoons baking powder to equal 1 egg in most baked goods, which works exceptionally well in cookies.

 Pumpkin or Squash

-Pumpkin or Squash – Replace 1/4 cup pureed pumpkin or squash for each egg called for in a recipe.
+Pumpkin or Squash – Replace 1/4 cup pureed pumpkin or squash with each egg called for in a recipe.
 Baked goods made with puréed fruits and vegetables may not rise as well as they would with eggs, but they will be dense and moist.
-This substitution works best in cakes, muffins, brownies and quick breads.
+This substitution works best in cakes, muffins, brownies, and quick breads.